ripple/opensource.ripple.com/docs/xls-96-confidential-transfers/concepts/confidential-transfers.md

 Public and confidential balances can coexist for the same token, meaning the same MPT can have some balances held publicly and others held privately.
 Token holders can convert their public balance to confidential form and back as needed.

 {% admonition type="info" name="Note" %}
 Confidential transfers are only available for direct payments between accounts.
-They do not work with the XRPL DEX, escrows, or checks.
+They do not work with other transaction types, such as those involving the XRPL DEX, escrows, or checks.
 {% /admonition %}

 _(Requires the [ConfidentialTransfers amendment][] {% not-enabled /%})_